MS3FGX/SomaFM/README.md

 ![feat_img](screenshots/playing.png)
 # Python SomaFM Player
-This simple player for SomaFM keeps the distractions, and system resource utilization, to an absolute minimum.
+This simple player for [SomaFM](https://somafm.com/) keeps the distractions, and system resource utilization, to an absolute minimum.
 The look of this player was inspired equally by the excellent SomaFM terminal interfaces which were already available, and the 90's hacker aesthetic that I seem to find myself nostalgic for when listening to a Shoutcast stream at 2AM.

-The only testing done so far has been on Linux, though presumably it can work on other operating systems with some tweaks.
-If you've got a PR to make it work on your OS of choice, I'd be happy to take a look at it.
+As of the current version, the player supports completely unnecessary features like desktop notifications and Chromecast support at no extra charge.

 For an up-to-date list of what's new, check the [Changelog](CHANGELOG.md)